illusivesoulworks/docs/docs/diet/diet-suites.md

 ---
 The file should be a `.json` file located in the `~/data/(namespace)/diet/suites/` folder of the datapack.

+The file name is the `identifier` used for the suite.
+An `identifier` can be anything that is lowercased with no special characters.
+If customizing or replacing the default suite, the file should be named `builtin.json`.

 :::note
-The file can be named anything.

 The `(namespace)` field should be replaced by the namespace chosen for this portion of the datapack.
 If this is a part of a mod, the namespace is usually the mod ID.
 If this is part of a user-defined datapack, then the namespace can be anything that is lowercased with no special characters.